rastaman/jira-mylyn-connector/README.md

 Create a task repository from Mylyn dedicated view "Tasks repositories".

-If you want to use Atlassian Cloud, create and use an API token as the password in the configuration of the task repository: [API tokens](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)
+If you want to use Atlassian Cloud, create and use an API token as the password in the configuration of the task repository : [API tokens](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)

 # Build from source